rorugi/pdfroninapp/readme_pdfroninapp.md

 PDFronin is a fast, lightweight PDF reader and light-touch editor for **Windows**.
 It opens documents instantly, scrolls and zooms without stutter even on large files, and gives you the everyday tools you actually need without burying them under a paywall or a browser-style UI.

 ## What it can do

- — highlight
- - underline
+- view PDfs
- - strike-through
+- highlight, underline, strike-through
 - sticky notes
- - free text
- - drawing with presets
+- free text, drawing with presets
- - stamps
+- images, stamps
- - images
 - page deletion
 - merge documents
 - search
 - OCR
 - printing

 ## Why I built it